 The proposed location for the multisport fieldhouse would be on the grounds of Foothills Athletic Park, which is located at 2424 University Dr. N.W., directly west of Crowchild Tr. and south of 24th Ave.
 N.W.

 The City is conducting a study to understand the current concept in the context of changes to the sport and recreation landscape.
 This will ensure the concept continues to align with the vision for the facility and provides excellent value for Calgarians.

 Benefits to Calgarians

-The cost of the multi-sport fieldhouse is estimated at $285.8 M over a five-year period, including inflation.
+The cost of the multi-sport fieldhouse is to be determined.
 The timeline to complete the project is estimated at five years from the time funding becomes available.

 The Foothills Athletic Park was built in the 1960s and 1970s and includes numerous surrounding facilities.
 While the athletic park and McMahon lands are still heavily used, the site never had a master plan and facilities were simply added over time.

 A concept plan is in development for the Foothills Athletic Park and McMahon stadium lands, focusing on creating a vision for the lands that recognizes the tremendous opportunity of a potential new fieldhouse, improvements to McMahon stadium, and the growing trend toward entertainment focused mixed-use districts anchored by sports facilities.
 The concept plan will include siting for the fieldhouse as part of its work.